 Lonsdale, T. H.; Lauterbach, L.; Malca, S. H.; Nestl, B. M.; Hauer, B.; Lenz, O. H2-driven biotransformation of n-octane to 1-octanol by a recombinant Pseudomonas putida strain co-synthesizing an O2-tolerant hydrogenase and a P450 monooxygenase.
 Chem.
 Commun.
 2015, 51 (90), 16173-16175.

 Ralphs, K.; Chansai, S.; Hardacre, C.; Burch, R.; Taylor, S. F. R.; James, S. L. Mechanochemical preparation of Ag catalysts for the n-octane-SCR de-NOx reaction: Structural and reactivity effects.
 Catal.
 Today 2015, 246, 198-206.

 Highly flammable liquid and vapour.
+May be fatal if swallowed and enters airways.
 Causes skin irritation.
+Causes serious eye irritation.
 May cause drowsiness or dizziness.
-May be fatal if swallowed and enters airways.

 Precautionary Statements: P210-P233-P235-P240-P241-P242-P243-P261-P264b-P271-P280-P301+P310-P303+P361+P353-P304+P340-P305+P351+P338-P312-P331-P332+P313-P337+P313-P363-P370+P378q-P501c